zju-bmi-lab/SPAIC/docs/source/index.rst

 I. How to install
 =======================
-Install the latest version from source code：
+Install the latest version from source code:

-From GitHub：
+From GitHub:

 .. code-block:: python